skafos/skafossdk/README.md

 - **Upload a model version**: Save a new version of your machine learning model to the Skafos platform, making it available for mobile delivery.
+- **Deploy a model version**: Deliver a saved model version to your mobile application over-the-air.
 - **Fetch a model version**: Download a previously saved version of your machine learning model from the Skafos platform.
 - **List model versions**: For each of your apps and models, see what model versions you have previously